Agnes Harben: Family

 Agnes Bostock married Henry Devenish Harben (of Warnham Lodge) on 2 September 1899 at St. Mary's Church, and later moved to Newland Park, Chalfont St. Peter (her husband inherited in 1910).
 The Harbens had four children: Major Henry Eric Southey Harben (1900–1971) and County cricketer for Sussex; Edward (born 1901); Agnes Mary (born 1903) and Naomi (1907–1996).

-Harben died on 29 October 1961, in the Jersey parish of St. Saviour.

 Political activism

 Harben was a member of the Fabian society, a socialist and internationalist debating society, which influenced the formation of the Labour movement.

 Harben and her husband supported the women's right to vote and moved in senior political and intellectual circles, for example dining on 6 February 1912 with Baron Cecil Harmsworth, a Liberal MP, and entertained other political activists and writers e.g. Emmeline Pankhurst, George Bernard Shaw, Sidney and Beatrice Webb and H. G. Wells.
 Harben's husband was close to the Pankhursts and provided funding to the WSPU and the National Union of Women's Suffrage Societies.
 Although Harben herself was not imprisoned for militant action, she gave practical support, rather than denounce those women who did so, and raised money e.g. by an 'American Fair'.
 The Harbens provided a home for Annie Kenney after one of her imprisonments, supported Rachel Barrett and many other suffragettes, released from prison to aid recovery from hunger strike and force-feeding.
 Harben's husband left the Liberal Party as a result of the policy and lack of action about this cruel treatment.